wir3z/hubitat/owntracks-hubitat/README.md

 	- Last Location Fix
 		- Date/time for the last location fix from a member.
 If the member hasn't updated it's location after the set number of hours, it is displayed in red, with the number of hours since the last fix.
 	- The columns indicate the current pending requests for each member.
 If 'Pending' is displayed, that user will get updated on the next location report.
+	- Automatically request a high accuracy location from members on their next location report if their 'Last Location Fix' is stale (Android ONLY)
+		- If a member is flagged as having a stale location fix, they will be marked to have their mobile app use a high accuracy GPS location for their next location update.
+		- Only Android mobile phones support this feature.
+	- Highlight members on the 'Member Status' that have not reported a location for this many hours (Range: 1..168)
+		- Members with stale location updates past this number are flagged on the 'Member Status' table.
+		- Valid times are 1-168 hours (1-hour to 7-days)
 2. Installation
+	- Mobile App Installation Instructions
+		- Lists the 'Mobile App Configuration', above, with the Cloud API link.
     - Configure Hubitat App
   	    - Select family member(s):
 		    - Once a mobile device has connected to the Cloud API link, it will be populated in this list, but is disabled.
 Select the user to enable presence detection.
-	    - Highlight members on the 'Member Status' that have not reported a location for this many hours (Range: 1..168)
-		    - Members with stale location updates past this number are flagged on the 'Member Status' table.
-			- Valid times are 1-168 hours (1-hour to 7-days)
 		- Display a warning in the logs if a family member reports a location but is not enabled:
 			- If enabled, a warning will be disabled each time a member reports a location, but is not selected.
 		- Display a warning in the logs if a family member app settings are not configured for optimal operation: